microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ## Introduction {.page_break_before}

 Angiogenesis is an essential physiological process for skeletal development and growth as well as for for bone healing and regeneration.
-The vascularization process, i.e. th formation of new blood vessels form from pre-existing vessels is a crucial factor for successful bone formation and repair [@doi:10.1002/jbm.a.32411; @doi:10.1016/j.bone.2011.09.051; @doi:10.3389/fendo.2013.00106, @doi:10.1007/s10456-017-9541-1; @doi:10.1152/ajpcell.00195.2022].
+The vascularization process, i.e. the formation of new blood vessels form from pre-existing vessels is a crucial factor for successful bone formation and repair [@doi:10.1002/jbm.a.32411; @doi:10.1016/j.bone.2011.09.051; @doi:10.3389/fendo.2013.00106, @doi:10.1007/s10456-017-9541-1; @doi:10.1152/ajpcell.00195.2022].
 In addition to carrying nutrients and growth factors, those newly formed blood vessels are a delivery route of stem cells and progenitor cells to the bone-defect site [@doi:10.1016/j.actbio.2018.07.050; @doi:10.1016/j.actbio.2019.02.021; @doi:10.3389/fbioe.2017.00068].
 The structural nature of skeletal tissue makes three-dimensional (3D) imaging of its vasculature extremely difficult.
 Histology, a destructive and two-dimensional approach, still remains a gold standard for assessing vasculature in bones [@doi:10.1038/s41598-017-13632-5].
 As blood vessels are encased in the calcified tissue, classic soft tissue imaging techniques such as light sheet microscopy or confocal laser scanning microscopy are challenging to apply [@doi:10.1038/s41598-017-13632-5].
 Even though advancements on tissue clearing-based imaging methods for craniofacial bones in a mouse model have recently been published [@doi:10.1038/s41467-021-26455-w;@10.1089/scd.2019.0104], such methods are rather difficult to apply.
-In the case of bone grafts, many of the synthtic ones fail to bridge critically sized defects due to their inability to promote vascularization [@doi:10.1089/ten.teb.2009.0085; @doi:10.1152/ajpcell.00195.2022].
+In the case of bone grafts, many of the synthetic ones fail to bridge critically sized defects due to their inability to promote vascularization [@doi:10.1089/ten.teb.2009.0085; @doi:10.1152/ajpcell.00195.2022].
 In essence, simultaneous non-destructive 3D imaging of the vasculature within bone tissue and of the bone tissue itself, especially in the case of larger bone grafts, has been a challenge for decades [@doi:10.1007/s10439-015-1253-3; @doi:10.1152/ajpcell.00195.2022].
 Thus, many research areas benefit from an improved three-dimensional (3D) imaging of the vasculature within bone tissue: e.g. bone metastatic disease, bone biology, tissue engineering, implantology, reconstructive surgery and healing of both small and critical size bone defects with or without bone grafts.

 In the last decades, X-ray micro-computed tomography (microCT) gained recognition as a non-destructive 3D imaging technique for bone morphology [@doi:10.3389/fendo.2015.00122].
 Due to the inherently low difference in X-ray absorption levels between vessels and different soft tissues it is not easily feasible to distinguish such structures within the bone.
-To unambiguously detect vasculature within bone it is thus necessary to instill the vessels with either a constrast agent or use a casting method to otherwise fill the blood vessels.
+To unambiguously detect vasculature within bone it is thus necessary to instill the vessels with either a contrast agent or use a casting method to otherwise fill the blood vessels.
 Currently existing protocols for imaging a the vasculature within the bone via a vascular replica, have drawbacks like showing disjoint vascular components or completely missing vascular segments [@doi:10.1002/jemt.20720; @doi:10.1038/s41598-017-13632-5].
 It was also reported that the contrast difference between the perfusion agent to generate the replica of the vascular network an the mineralized bone make it problematic to perform a distinct segmentation of the bone tissue and the vasculature.
 This issue can be overcome when samples are decalcified prior to vascular imaging.